 Elevated lipids, including high triglycerides and cholesterol levels, occur amongst 10 to 25% of people on Kaletra, particularly among those with high cholesterol or triglycerides before starting to take the drug.[ref] [ref] [ref] [ref]

 These lipid changes are mild in the majority of patients and only rarely lead to treatment discontinuation.[ref] [ref] There seems to be no correlation between blood concentrations of lopinavir and the severity of lipid elevations, suggesting that dose reductions are unlikely to moderate lipid increases.[ref]
 The low-dose ritonavir, rather than the lopinavir in Kaletra drives the increases in blood cholesterol and triglyceride levels.[ref]
 Kaletra is also associated with insulin resistance and the development of type II diabetes.[ref]
-For more details, see Metabolic changes while on ART.

 The other key side-effect associated with Kaletra is elevated liver enzyme levels, which occurs most commonly among individuals co-infected with hepatitis B or C.[ref] [ref] [ref] As observed for lipid elevations, liver toxicity does not seem to be related to the levels of lopinavir in the blood, suggesting that dose adjustments are unlikely to be of benefit.[ref]
 However, liver problems are rare in patients taking Kaletra, with one study finding an incidence of severe liver abnormalities of less than one per 100 person-years of treatment.[ref]